AzureAD/microsoft-authentication-library-for-dotnet/CONTRIBUTING.md

 ## Tests

-It's all standard stuff, but please note that you won't be able to run integration tests locally because they connect to a KeyVault to fetch some test users and passwords.
-The CI will run them for you.
+It's all standard stuff, but please note that you won't be able to run integration tests locally because they connect to Azure Key Vault to fetch some test users and passwords.

 ## How the MSAL team deals with forks